CONSPIRACIES: THE FACTS – THE THEORIES – THE EVIDENCE

 6 – 9/11 AND RELATED CONSPIRACIES

 Could the attacks of 9/11 have been wholly or partially engineered by agencies within the USA itself, as around 50% of the world’s population now believes?
 Did the 7/7 London bombings take place as we were told?
 Could Russian intelligences have been involved in the infamous Moscow apartment-block explosions?
+Were the Russians really behind the poisoning of ex-agent Sergie Skripal and his daughter in Salisbury, or could it have been a false-flag attempt to encourage a new Cold War?

 7 – EXTRA-TERRESTRIAL CONSPIRACIES